Core Speech-Language Pathology Program

 All Core Speech-Language Pathology graduates intending to apply to ASHA for the Certificate of Clinical Competence should plan to complete a post-graduate Clinical Fellowship experience totaling 1260 hours over a minimum of 36 weeks.
 In preparation, students should familiarize themselves with ASHA’s requirements and certification process.

 Students should be aware that many states require clinical fellows to register with their state licensing agency, obtain a provisional or temporary license or permit, and/or file a clinical fellowship plan.
 The addresses and phone numbers of the state regulatory agencies are on ASHA's Website.
-Completing the Cinical Fellowship without also meeting the state requirements may jeopardize one’s ability to practice as a speech-language pathologist.
+Completing the Clinical Fellowship without also meeting the state requirements may jeopardize one’s ability to practice as a speech-language pathologist.

 Students in our Core Speech-Language Pathology graduate program receive general information about ASHA’s Clinical Fellowship requirement prior to graduation.
 Through the SPHSC 565 Professional Seminar course, the faculty provides information and instruction regarding resumes, cover letters and interviewing for the Clinical Fellowship.
-Importantly, students receive specific information about transitioning from graduate school to the working world, including state licensure requirements for Clinical Fellowship employment and how to identify an appropriate Clinical Fellowship supervisor.
+Importantly, students receive specific information about transitioning from graduate school to the working world, including state licensure and credentialing requirements for Clinical Fellowship employment and how to identify an appropriate Clinical Fellowship supervisor.